Storm-hit marina gets £100k for clean-up

 Pollution from the wreckage of boats in the marina is thought to have affected miles of Anglesey's coastline.

-First Minister Carwyn Jones is due to visit the marina on Thursday to announce the funding.
+First Minister Carwyn Jones visited the marina on Thursday to announce the funding.

-It is aimed at helping the Isle of Anglesey County Council support local businesses and promote tourism.
+He said £30,000 would go towards the cost of the clean-up, while £70,000 will be made available to help businesses struggling as a result of the damage.

+"The taxpayer can't pay for what insurance should be paying for.
+But what we can do is make sure there is money available to promote the businesses that use the marina and to help them retain and gain business," he said.

 'Terrible incident'